 Data integration is the process of combining data from multiple sources into a single repository.
 This allows businesses to have a single view of their data, which can be used for reporting and analysis.
 So in this article, you will learn how does data integration work exactly.

 Data integration can be achieved through a number of methods, including using data integration tools, data warehousing, data federation, and data replication.
+One popular data integration solution that can help your business achieve a unified data view is WinPure’s Data Matching software, which can be found at https://winpure.com/data-matching.
+This powerful tool simplifies the process of data integration by accurately matching, merging, and deduplicating data from different sources, ensuring a clean and consistent dataset for your business needs.
 Keep reading to learn more about data integration and how it can benefit your business.

 How Does Data Integration Work

 Data integration is the process of combining data from different sources into a single, unified view on a desktop or laptop.
+Adeptia is one such platform that makes this entire process seamless.
 This can be a challenge because different data sources can use different formats, schemas, and vocabulary.
 Data integration typically falls into one of two categories: 1) Extract, Transform, and Load (ETL) and 2) Enterprise Service Bus (ESB).

 ETL is a process that extracts data from one or more sources, transforms it to meet the requirements of the target system, and then loads it into the target system.
 ESB is a service that sits between two or more systems and enables them to exchange data.
 It mediates between the different systems, translating the data from one format to another as needed.